protegeproject/swrltab-plugin/README.md

 # swrltab-plugin

-*This plugin will be released in late September, 2014.*
+*This plugin will be released in late April, 2015.*

 This repository contains the SWRLAPI-based SWRLTab plugin for the Protege Desktop ontology editor (*version 5.0 and higher*).